renjithpn/LearnGit/README.md

-## LearnGit
+# Git Commands

-# Initial Configuration
+## Initial Configuration

 git config --global user.name "Sam Smith" git config --global user.email sam@example.com

-* Create a new local repository git init
+## Create a new local repository
+git init

-* Check out a repository	Create a working copy of a local repository: git clone /path/to/repository
+## Check out a repository	Create a working copy of a local repository:
+git clone /path/to/repository
 For a remote server, use:
 git clone username@host:/path/to/repository

-Add files	Add one or more files to staging (index): git add <filename>
+## Add files	Add one or more files to staging (index):
+git add <filename>

 git add *

-Branches
+## Branches
-Create a new branch and switch to it: git checkout -b <branchname>
-Switch from one branch to another: git checkout <branchname>
-List all the branches in your repo, and also tell you what branch you're currently in: git branch
+git checkout -b <branchname> : Create a new branch and switch to it. git checkout <branchname>    : Switch from one branch to another. git branch  : List all the branches in your repo, and also tell you what branch you're currently in.

-Delete the feature branch:
-git branch -d <branchname>
+git branch -d <branchname>   : Delete the feature branch.

-Push the branch to your remote repository, so others can use it: git push origin <branchname>
+git push origin <branchname> : Push the branch to your remote repository, so others can use it.
 Push all branches to your remote repository: git push --all origin
 Delete a branch on your remote repository: